 The contractor was nice enough.
-He said the owner didn't feel it was worth it (money wise) to have a demolition sale.
+He said the owner felt it wasn't worth it (money-wise) to have a demolition sale.
 I said it shouldn't be about the money.
-I also asked him why it was okay for the neighbourhood to be disrespected by having garbage thrown all over the property and not in bins - he said the asbestos removers did it (whom I don't think were actually there because the home was just fenced up last Wednesday and you need a work permit and none were posted).
-Why we don't have rebates or something offered to contractors who adhere to sustainable demolition practices I have no idea.
+I also asked him why it was okay for the neighbourhood to be disrespected by having garbage thrown all over the property and not in bins - he said the asbestos removers did it (I don't think they were actually there because the home was just fenced up last Wednesday and you need a work permit and none were posted).
+Why don't we offer rebates or something to contractors who adhere to sustainable demolition practices?
+I have no idea.
 The Corporation of the District of West Vancouver is into making money - albeit at the loss of heritage/culture.
-I seem to remember the old mayor bragging about issuing a couple hundred demolition permits in one summer alone.
-After all, there's no financial gain in heritage preservation is there?
-I hear the same thing over and over - 'It's not worth it [architectural/heritage preservation].'
+I remember the old mayor bragging about issuing a couple hundred demolition permits in one summer alone.
+After all, there's no financial gain in heritage preservation, correct?
+I hear the same thing repeatedly - 'It's not worth it [architectural/heritage preservation].'

 Here's a little history on the infamous trees I pulled from a website here: